Magento 2 Cacheable False: When to Use and When Not To

 Solution:

-• Measure impact with tools like New Relic or a built-in profiler.
+• Measure impact with monitoring tools like New Relic or a built-in profiler

-• Offload dynamic blocks to frontend JS when possible.
+• Offload dynamic blocks to frontend JavaScript when possible

-• Optimize the block’s logic, reduce DB queries, and avoid heavy loops.
+• Optimize the block's logic: reduce database queries and avoid heavy loops

 5. Caching Logic Conflicts

-Mixing block caching with layout-level cacheable false can lead to inconsistent behavior.
-It is especially true if you override cache logic in PHP.
+Mixing block-level caching with layout-level cacheable="false" can cause inconsistent behavior, especial if you override cache logic in PHP.

 Solution:

-• Document your cache logic for team understanding.
+• Document your cache logic so the team understands the setup

 6. Unintended Global Cache Disablement

-A single uncacheable block in the layout will cause the entire page to skip FPC.
+A single uncacheable block in the layout disables FPC for every page that includes it.

 Solution:

-• Isolate uncacheable blocks to specific pages.
-These include checkout and the account dashboard.
+• Isolate uncacheable blocks to specific pages (checkout, account dashboard)

-• Use AJAX to render user-specific parts on otherwise cacheable pages.
+• Use AJAX to render user-specific content on otherwise cacheable pages

 3 Better Alternatives to Cacheable False